Careers and workplace experience

 Outline of Learning Outcomes

-The main focus of these year groups is to develop self-awareness and self-esteem through Citizenship lessons.
+The main focus of Citizenship lessons in Year 7 is to develop self-awareness and self-esteem

 Through Citizenship lessons, students will be encouraged to think about what influences their careers choices and what skills and qualities they have.
 Students will be introduced to the National Careers Service website and begin to complete skills based quizzes aimed at helping them find appropriate careers.

-Through Citizenship lessons and tutorial sessions students will develop an understanding of their choices for Post 16 education and training as well as how to access sources of information to help them in their decision making.
+Through Citizenship lessons and tutorial sessions, students will develop an understanding of their choices for Post 16 education and training as well as how to access sources of information to help them in their decision making.
 Students will receive guidance on how to create a CV and work with their tutors to create their own.

 The Academy welcomes local employers to work with our students in supporting activities in the classroom and careers events.
 If you are interested in helping young people understand the options available to them and becoming well rounded individuals, please contact email@example.com.

-Not sure what your next step is, have a look at this website which gives information and videos on careers that you might not have thought about or where subjects you are taking might lead into:
+Not sure what your first steps are, have a look at these websites which gives information and videos on careers that you might not have thought about or where subjects you are taking might lead into: